derpibooru/philomena/README.md

 ![Philomena Build](https://github.com/booru/philomena/workflows/Philomena%20Build/badge.svg)

 ## Demo System
 A demo install of this software can be found at <https://boorudemo.basisbit.de>.
-Bear in mind that any data uploaded this this demo/test system will be loast after a couple of minutes/hours.
+Bear in mind that any data uploaded to this demo/test system will be lost after a couple of hours.

 ## Getting started
 On systems with `docker` and `docker-compose` installed, the process should be as simple as: